* An exclusive feature for phpGrid commercial License

 Though most cases the above solution is sufficient, as the database grows and its structure evolves, the need to support composite primary key becomes essential, especially in an enterprise environment.

-Starting phpGrid 6 (Enterprise higher), you can pass an array of string as primary key in data grid constructor. e.g.
+Starting phpGrid 6 (commercial only), you can pass an array of string as primary key in data grid constructor. e.g.

 array("KEY1", "KEY2", "KEY3"...);